-- Indexed In: PubMed Central (PMC) and Directory of Open Access Journals (DOAJ)
+- Indexed In: PubMed Central (PMC), the DOAJ and Scopus

 - Multidisciplinary and worldwide audience

 - Publication is subject to payment of an article processing charge (APC)

 Global Pediatric Health (GPH) is an open access, peer-reviewed journal which focuses on health issues of children that are common to all regions of the world.
 Please see the Aims and Scope page for further information.

 This journal is a member of the Committee on Publication Ethics (COPE).